-I am a PhD student in the Machine Learning Group at the University of Toronto.
+I am a PhD student in the Machine Learning Group at the University of Toronto and the Vector Insitute.
 I am primarily interested in neural networks, optimization, Bayesian inference, generative models, and reinforcement learning.
 I am also interested in applying insights about how the brain works to improve neural networks.

 I obtained my Master's degree in Computer Science at Simon Fraser University, advised by Dr. James Delgrande.
 My MSc research focused on belief change, which is an area of knowledge representation concerned with updating knowledge bases in light of new information.
 I developed a Python package called Equibel to make it easier for researchers to experiment with belief change in multi-agent systems.